 Nearly half of all energy used to power a laboratory is focused on a single function: keeping the room ventilated.
 From pharmaceutical buildings to educational facilities, chemical fume hoods are a non-negotiable part of safe lab operations.

 This article answers those questions once and for all.
-It provides everything you need to understand the role and maintenance of chemical fume hoods – as well as how to find the right certified professional to test your ventilation system.
+It provides everything you need to understand the role and maintenance of chemical fume hoods – as well as how to find the right certified firm to test your ventilation system.

 What is a Chemical Fume Hood?